dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 ```sh
 squeue -u $USER
 ```
-A few notes on cellranger mkref: First, here is a link to the [10x mkref documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/advanced/references) I recommend looking it over to ensure you understand the process.
-Second, gtf annotation files contain a fair amount of information in them, but the default settings in cellranger will only look for annotations associated with the feature type of "exon" and ignore all others.
-In the context of the 10x platform and short read sequencing it is imporant to note there is a strong 3' bias in read mapping, so you may find that you want to include reads that map the 3' untranslated regions (utrs).
-It is possible to modify the gtf file to extend 3' utrs (currently working on this), but another strategy is to use the output files from cellranger to extend annotations and alter the count matrix to include reads that map to 3' uts - that is where the End Sequencing Analysis Toolkit (ESAT) comes in.
+A few notes on cellranger mkref:
+First, here is a link to the [10x mkref documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/advanced/references) I recommend looking it over to ensure you understand the process.
+Second, gtf annotation files contain a fair amount of information in them, but the default settings in cellranger will only look for annotations associated with the feature type of `exon` and ignore all others.
+In the context of the 10x platform and short read sequencing it is imporant to note there is a strong 3' bias in read mapping, so you may find that you want to include reads that map to `three_prime_utr` (3' untranslated regions).
+It is possible to modify the gtf file to convert all `three_prime_utr` data points to `exon`.
+I am currently evaluating this for see if it enhances alignment & downstream analysis.
+Third, there are a few tool kits that will extend annoations in the 3' direction to increase alignment.
+The tool I have used is End Sequencing Analysis Toolkit (ESAT), but I am not a huge fan of this tool.

-To investigate whether or not you should extend 3' annotations, I recommend looking at metagene plots ([code provided](https://github.com/dyammons/K9-PBMC-scRNAseq/blob/main/analysisCode/metaGenePlot.md), but underdevelopment) to determine how many reads are affected by short 3' utr annotations.
-From there you can decide how to proceed.
+If you're curious about how strong the 3' bias is, I recommend looking at metagene plots ([code provided](https://github.com/dyammons/K9-PBMC-scRNAseq/blob/main/analysisCode/metaGenePlot.md), but underdevelopment/abandoned) to determine how many reads are affected by short 3' utr annotations.
+From there you can decide how you want to handle this.

 #### You should have a reference when the job finishes!